ciaraosull/project-3-mastermind/README.md

 * After every attempt (unless successful) the player is given a code hint.
 Every GREEN represents how many numbers were correct and in the correct position.
 Every ORANGE represents how many numbers were correct but in the incorrect position.

-* The order of the code hint will be any GREENs first and then ORANGE so it does not match the order of the players numbers in their guess.
+* The code hint og GREENs and ORANGEs are do not match the order of the players numbers in their guess.

 >
 >**For example:**